1 in 3 investors do not understand cryptocurrency

 What did the research find?

-The main drive behind investing in cryptocurrency appears to come from reports of rocketing prices.
+The main drive behind investing in cryptocurrency appeared to come from reports of rocketing prices.
 35% of respondents said they had read widely about climbing crypto prices before making a purchase, while 15% said they had been encouraged to invest in the sector by their friends or family.
-However, a large proportion are unsure what the future holds for crypto, with 45% responding that they did not know whether there will be continued price appreciation, 32% unconvinced there will be, and only 24% being certain there will be.
+However, a large proportion were unsure about the future of crypto, with 45% responding that they did not know whether there will be continued price appreciation, 32% unconvinced there will be, and only 24% being certain there will be.

-According to a recent study by the Financial Conduct Authority (FCA), an estimated 2.3 million adults in the UK held cryptocurrency assets as of June 2021, up from 1.9 million last year.
+According to a recent study by the Financial Conduct Authority (FCA), an estimated 2.3 million adults in the UK held cryptocurrency assets as of June 2021, up from 1.9 million the year before.
 The research also found that median crypto holdings had risen to £300, up from £260 in 2020.
-Thanks to the widespread media coverage of the sector, 78% of British adults now say they have heard of crypto, up from 73% in 2020.
-21% of respondents plan to either buy cryptocurrency for the first time this year or increase their current holdings.
+Thanks to the widespread media coverage of the sector, 78% of British adults said they had heard of crypto, up from 73% in 2020.
+21% of respondents plan to either buy cryptocurrency for the first time or increase their current holdings.

 What you need to know before you invest in cryptocurrency